Let’s be honest. We’ve all learned hard lessons as adults that could’ve been prevented with a little bit of advice or education earlier on in life.

 If you want to support your kid online, it’s time for the Aqua One smartphone!

-Your Parent Dashboard mirrors every scroll, online interaction, and sent message in your Activity feed (even deleted messages)!
+Your Parent Dashboard shows an instant replay of every scroll, online interaction, and sent message in your Activity feed (even deleted messages)!
 It’s online transparency like never before.
 No matter what happens, you can be there to guide your kid through any difficult situation!